apollographql/router/.changesets/config_datadog_exporter_mapping.md

                                                         | apollo_router subgraph_request    |
 ```

-As you can see, there is no clear information about the name of the Query, the name of the Subgraph, and name of Query
+As you can see, there is no clear information about the name of the query, the name of the subgraph, and the name of query
+sent to the subgraph.

-sent to Subgraph, when `enable_span_mapping` the following trace will be created:
+Instead when `enable_span_mapping` is set to `true` the following trace will be created:

 ```
     | request /graphql                                                                                   |